g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 visible:    1
 published:  true

+summary:    Trying to write anything more than ephemeral noise on the internet.
+confidence: Oral history plus semantics plus a declaration of intent.
 quality:    5

-summary:    Trying to write anything more than ephemeral noise on the internet.
-confidence: 70%
-importance: 5
+importance: 6
 wordcount:
 categories: longtermism, self-representation, writing
 ---